justinthelaw/uds-rke2/README.md

 **_Unicorn Delivery Service (UDS), Rancher Kubernetes Engine 2 (RKE2)_**

 > [!IMPORTANT]
 > This is an unofficial sandbox repository for developing and testing a UDS RKE2 capability.
-Please go to the [defenseunicorns](https://github.com/defenseunicorns) organization for official UDS capabilities.
+Please go to the [defenseunicorns](https://github.com/defenseunicorns/uds-rke2) organization for the official UDS RKE2 capability.

 This Zarf package serves as an air-gapped production environment for deploying [UDS Core](https://github.com/defenseunicorns/uds-core), individual UDS Capabilities, and UDS capabilities aggregated (bundled) via the [UDS CLI](https://github.com/defenseunicorns/uds-cli).